barotto/IBMulator/README.md

 default for x is 50, ie. ~20 clicks per second

 `OPTION` can be:
-* `MODE:m`: macro execution mode; `m` can be:
+* `MODE:m`: macro execution mode; possible values for `m` are:
     * `default`: default mode of execution, i.e. macro starts when the binding is activated and ends when deactivated
+    * `1shot`: macro starts and ends immediately; timed macros will run until their completion (endless macros will run forever)
-    * `1shot`: macro starts when the binding is activated and ends immediately
+    * `latched`: macro starts when the binding is activated and ends when it's activated again
 * `GROUP:g`: timed macros belonging to the same group `g` (a string) can't run concurrently
 * `TYPEMATIC:NO`: disables the typematic keyboard feature

 To specify multiple binding options separate them with spaces.

 For keyboard events IBMulator uses the SDL library's identifiers.
 Refer to https://wiki.libsdl.org/SDL_Keycode for the list of SDL symbols.

+SDL keycodes depend on the current keyboard layout loaded in your operating system.
+SDL scancodes represent physical keyboard keys and are not affected by any OS remapping.

-`SKIP_TO` and `REPEAT` have an implicit minimum wait time dependent on the screen refresh rate.
+`SKIP_TO` and `REPEAT` commands have an implicit minimum wait time dependent on the screen refresh rate.
 To avoid event spamming, they should be used in conjunction with `WAIT`.

 Valid `KMOD_*` keyboard modifiers are:
 * `KMOD_SHIFT`: any shift